MukundElumalai/projects/README.md

 # projects
-This repository contains all my academic and non-academic projects
+This repository contains most of my academic and non-academic projects